- 1 Top 1. 小笼包 xiǎo lóng bāo – The soup dumpling

-In China, there is a saying “一日之计在于晨yī rì zhī jì zài yú chén”, which means the whole day’s work depends on good planning in the early morning.
-To have a good start to the day, Chinese people also pay great attention to what to eat for breakfast in the morning.
-In today’s post, let’s have a look together at what Chinese eat for breakfast and list out the top 10 Chinese foods for breakfast at the same time.
+In China, there is a saying “一日之计在于晨yī rì zhī jì zài yú chén,” which means the whole day’s work depends on good planning in the early morning.
+Chinese people also pay great attention to what to eat for breakfast in the morning to have a good start to the day.
+In today’s post, let’s look together at what Chinese eat for breakfast and list out the top 10 Chinese foods for breakfast at the same time.

 In the vast land of China, various climates and landscapes contribute to the diversity in food cultures in different regions.
 What to eat for breakfast in China?
 The answer you have will be different base on where you’re.

-When you are in Shanghai, the most common Chinese food for breakfast must be the famous xiǎo lóng bāo, namely soup dumpling.
+When you are in Shanghai, the most common Chinese food for breakfast must be the famous xiǎo lóng bāo, namely soup dumplings.
 “Xiǎo ” means small, “lóng ” means basket, and ” bāo” means dumpling.
 So literally translated, it means “little dumpling in a basket.”
-The most common flavour of the soup dumpling is fresh pork meat and the crab meat.
+The most common flavor of the soup dumpling is fresh pork meat and crab meat.

-The xiǎo lóng bāo is a special and representative Chinese food because there’s soup inside the dumpling, which makes it so hard to make.
+The xiǎo lóng bāo is a special and representative Chinese food because there’s soup inside the dumpling, making it so hard to make.
 Besides, it’s also a food taste so different.
-Nothing really has that burst of flavour in your mouth like a soup dumpling does.
+Nothing really has that burst of flavor in your mouth like a soup dumpling does.

 Top 2. 过桥米线 guò qiáo mǐ xiàn – Yunnan Cross-Bridge Rice Noodles

-The essence of this signature dish of Yunnan is the soup.
+The essence of this signature dish of Yunnan is soup.
 The soup of cross-bridge rice noodles is made from pork bones, hens, and Yunnan Xuanwei ham.
-Normally, the locals prefer having it as breakfast, for it’s a well-balanced with various nutrients and in a thick flavour.
+Normally, the locals prefer having it as breakfast, for it’s well-balanced with various nutrients and in a thick flavor.

 Top 3. 西安肉夹馍 xī ān ròu jiá mó – Xi’an Roujiamo

-Roujiamo is a traditional food that originated from Shanxi province.
-As it’s continuous developing as time being, it is now a general popular food that you can find everywhere in China.
+Roujiamo is a traditional food that originated in Shanxi province.
+As it’s continuously developing, it is now a general popular food that you can find everywhere in China.
 This dish is composed of the soft Baiji bun and the delicious braised pork meat.
 The bun must be the type that tastes both fragrant and crispy, and the essential part of this dish is the stuffing, the braised pork meat.
 It has to be well-blended pork meat with lean flesh and fat but not too greasy at the same time.
 In the streets and alleys of Xi’an, you can see all kinds of small vendors selling this dish.
 Having a warm Roujiamo as breakfast in the morning can make their day for many Xi’an residents.

 Know more about learning Chinese in Xi’an

 Tianjin Pancake is a famous street snack.
 It is made from a batter of whole grains based on mung bean flour.
-During the cooking process, the egg liquid will be spread on the pancakes, after that, the sweet sauce, chilli and other sauces will be spread at the same time, and finally, rolling up the pancake with fried dough sticks and other ingredients insides.
+During the cooking process, the egg liquid will be spread on the pancakes.
+After that, the sweet sauce, chili, and other sauces will be spread simultaneously, and finally, rolling up the pancake with fried dough sticks and other ingredients insides.

 In the 1930s and 1940s, at the end of the opera show, the actors would have pancakes as night food.
 It was said that the famous Peking opera actor Luo Yusheng prefers salty and spicy pancakes.
 Workers on the wharf who have been busy for a day would also have pancakes to fill their stomachs, which was convenient and nutritious back to the time.